Learning Outcomes

 - Battery requires an intentional act causing harmful or offensive contact with the plaintiff's person.

-- Intent can be specific or general; transferred intent applies.
+- Intent can be specific or general; transferred intent applies among the traditional intentional torts.

-- The contact must be harmful or offensive, but actual injury is not required.
+- The contact must be harmful or offensive, but actual physical injury is not required.

 - The plaintiff need not be aware of the contact when it occurs.

-- Defenses include consent, self-defense, and defense of others or property.
+- Defenses include consent, self-defense, defense of others, and defense of property (non-deadly force only).

-- Battery is distinct from assault (which focuses on apprehension, not contact).
+- Battery is distinct from assault (which focuses on reasonable apprehension, not contact) and from negligence (which is based on lack of reasonable care, not intent).

 Key Terms and Concepts